 With only two days to explore the Salento region, we spent one day exploring the east coast and the other driving along the west cost.
-Exploring the east coast the previous day, we started our day in Otranto, driving west along the SS16 to Gallipoli.
+Based in Otranto on the east coast, we started our day by driving west along the SS16 to Gallipoli.

-With only a short amount of time to take it all in, the highlights of our time in the west coast of Salento were:
+The highlights of our short time in the west coast of Salento included:

 - Santa Maria di Leuca, the town at the bottom of the ‘heel’

 - The scenic and stress free driving along the coast